Approved by Members’ Meeting 24th February 2019

 Rule 5.
 Six members of the team shall bowl in succession, the Wicket-Keeper being excepted, and only six wickets shall fall.
 In the event of a nominated player failing to appear in time to bowl his over, or being unable through injury to bowl his over, the opposing Captain shall nominate any of the other bowlers to bowl his over.
 The Wicket-Keeper shall not bowl under any circumstances.

 Rule 6.
-The matches should commence at 6.30pm, and at times set thereafter by the Board.
+The matches should commence no sooner than 6pm, and at times set thereafter by the Board.

 Rule 7.
 In the event of the Tie ending in equal number of runs, the team having lost the least number of wickets shall be the winner.
 Failing that, should both teams have been all out, the team that batted the longest shall be the winner.
 Failing that, the team having scored the highest number of runs at the end of the penultimate over shall be the winner, and if required, the team with the highest score at the end of the over counting back thereafter shall be the winner.